Code-Institute-Submissions/b1ndark-project2/README.md

 - ### HTML

-  - No errors were found when tested with W3C vallidator.
+  - No errors were found when tested with W3C validator.

     - Index Page
     ![image](assets/images/readme/validator/htmlvalidator.webp)